fishac/PoorEyesightChess/README.md

 An installation of Stockfish is also required.
 It is simple enough to download and unzip from [their website](https://stockfishchess.org/download/).
 With Stockfish is installed, edit the file `stockfish_location.sh` to point to your local Stockfish executable on your computer.

 When all of this setup is complete, run `source stockfish_location.sh` on the command-line from inside this repository.
 This enables the python code to read the location of Stockfish.
 Finally, play a game by running `python PlayPoorEyesightBot.py` .

+## Dashboard

+Running the dashboard additionally requires the libraries `streamlit` and `cairosvg`.
+To start the dashboard, run `streamlit run dashboard.py`.